top of page

 Nonessential (background): Cars, which cause pollution, should be banned. [= All cars pollute.]

-Nonessential (connective): I yelled to the man, who ran off. [= I yelled to the man, and he ran off.]
+Nonessential (connective): I called to the man, who ran off. [= I called to the man, and he ran off.]

 Essential (defining): The program included a movie that we had already seen.